This article highlights the beautiful Natural Bridges State Beach in Santa Cruz, California.

 At least, it was fun to see the waves making patterns while hitting furiously the rocks.

 When you visit a place like this, do not forget to take a moment to enjoy the details.
 The colors on the rocks were amazing.
+During low tides, you can take a look at the tidepools in the area.

 Remember Natural Bridges Sat Beach is the endpoint (or the beginning point, depending on how you look at it) of the West Cliff Drive (a must in this county).